Vital Records Online

 Order with confidence

-Learn how to order Hawaii Birth Certificates from the Hawaii Department of Health - Office of Health Status Monitoring (DOH-OHSM).
+Learn how to order Hawaii Birth Certificate from the Hawaii Department of Health - Office of Health Status Monitoring (DOH-OHSM).
 The current processing time is 4 to 6 weeks.
 The state fee is $12.50, with each additional copy costing $4.00.
 Authorized individuals include the certificate holder, immediate family members, and authorized third parties.

-How To Order State of Hawaii Birth Certificates
+How To Order a Hawaii Birth Certificate

 You can order your Hawaii birth certificate now through VRO’s online filing service.
 VRO offers a secure and simple way to order birth certificates.
 We handle the entire application process, ensuring accuracy and ease.
 Your application is securely delivered to the appropriate health department for processing, allowing them to issue and mail your birth certificate to you.
 Alternatively, you can order in person or by mail from the Hawaii DOH-OHSM by following their instructions.
 Before you order, make sure to review the costs, eligibility, requirements, and current processing times before requesting.